danilo-perico/RoboFEI-HT_CBR_LARS_2015/README.md

 ###Compile and Install

-To compile and install please run setup.sh in RoboFEI-HT/build directory
+To compile and install please run setup.sh in RoboFEI-HT directory.